hyperstack-org/hyperstack/docs/client_side_scoping.md

   # The client proc is executed on each candidate record, and if it returns true the record
   # will be added to the scope.

-  # Instead of a client proc you can provide a select proc, which will receive the entire,
+  # Instead of a client proc you can provide a select proc, which will receive the entire
   # collection which can then be filtered and sorted.

   scope :sort_by_created_at,